deniskyashif/blog/content/posts/ddd-integration-events.md

 editLink: "https://github.com/deniskyashif/blog/blob/main/content/posts/ddd-integration-events.md"
 ---

-A domain event records a meaningful business fact, such as `OrderPlaced`, inside the model where that fact became true.
-It can trigger local reactions, but its name, types, and payload belong to that model and are free to evolve with it.
+A domain event records a meaningful business fact inside the model where that fact became true.
+It can trigger local reactions, but its name, types, and payload belong to that domain model and are free to evolve with it.
 We can therefore think of domain events as **internal events**.
 For a fuller introduction, see [Modeling Facts and Reactions with Domain Events](/2026/07/25/modeling-facts-and-reactions-with-domain-events).

-This article concerns what happens when that fact must cross into another bounded context: a model with its own language and responsibilities.
-Suppose Ordering and Fulfillment are independently owned and deployed, and Fulfillment needs to prepare a newly placed order.
+In this article, we cover what happens when that fact must cross into another bounded context: a model with its own language and responsibilities.

 ## Crossing the boundary

-The contexts need a stable public contract containing the business information Fulfillment requires, without coupling it to Ordering's internal model.
-That contract is an **integration event**, which we can think of as an **external event**.
+Suppose Ordering and Fulfillment are independently owned and deployed contexts, and Fulfillment needs to prepare a newly placed order.
+They need a stable public contract containing the business information that Fulfillment requires, without coupling it to Ordering's internal model.
+This contract is an **integration event**, which we can think of as an **external event**.

 <img src="/images/posts/ddd-integration-events/1.svg" alt="Integration event between two contexts" />

 Delivered through durable asynchronous messaging, using infrastructure such as Apache Kafka, RabbitMQ, or Azure Service Bus, integration events let Ordering finish without waiting for Fulfillment.
 Each context can process work at its own pace, temporary outages do not have to propagate back to the producer, and messages can remain available until a consumer is ready to handle them.

-These benefits come with new challenges: messages may be delayed or duplicated, either context may be unavailable, and the two contexts cannot share a database transaction.
+These benefits come with new challenges:  either context may be unavailable, messages may be delayed or duplicated, and the two contexts cannot share a database transaction.
 We therefore have two problems to solve:

 1. Designing the contract
 2. Delivering it reliably